Nothell/chckPrice/README.md

-# remind-me-water
+# chckPrice
-This app reminds you of drinking water every day and provides you a report.
-(Written in React Native and Python)
+This app helps you take picture of products to compare the its price in different store in real time.